madcowfred/evething/README.rst

 ========

 EVEthing is a terribly named web application intended to ease the pain of managing your EVE space empire.

+- Written entirely in Python
-It is written in Python using the Django framework, with django-mptt to store and handle hierarchical data.
+- Uses the Django web development framework, with django-mptt to store and handle hierarchical data.
+- Uses the excellent `Twitter Bootstrap <http://twitter.github.com/bootstrap/>`_ layout framework.
+  With an almost default theme because colours are hard.

 Features
 ========

+- Handles all types of API key: account, character and corporation.

+- Only crashes occasionally, honest.

 - Home page: displays relevant information about all API keys related to your account.
   `Screenshot <https://github.com/madcowfred/evething/raw/master/doc-images/home.png>`_.